Nettakrim/Fake-AFK/README.md

 - `ALL = 0` - everyone
 - `MODERATORS = 1` - people who can build in spawn chunks
-- `GAMEMASTERS = 2` - people with /gamerule, /fill, /execute, /tp, ... (also command blocks, datapacks etc.)
+- `GAMEMASTERS = 2` - people with /gamerule, /fill, /execute, /tp, ... (also the level command blocks, datapacks etc. have)
 - `ADMINS = 3` - people with /kick, /ban, /op, ...
 - `OWNERS = 4` - people with /stop, /save